| | Because in our 12 months in government we set an

 and bewildered.
 We are now faced with the mammoth task of rebuilding our

 nation and rekindling the doused out flames of confidence and trust.
+It is not going to be an easy task.
+No reconciliation

 process can succeed unless we face honestly the true reasons for the armed